Killing of Muhammad al-Durrah: Length and content

-Why the footage stopped when it did
+Footage cut off

 Another issue is why France 2, the Associated Press and Reuters did not film the scene directly after the shooting, including the shooting death of the ambulance driver who arrived to pick up Jamal and Muhammad.
 Abu Rahma's footage stops suddenly after the shooting of the father and son, then begins again—from the same position, with the white minibus behind which Abu Rahma was standing visible in the shot—with other people being loaded into an ambulance.

 Abu Rahma said Muhammad lay bleeding for at least 17 minutes before an ambulance picked up Jamal and Muhammad together, but he did not film any of it.
 When Esther Schapira asked why not, he replied: "Because when the ambulance came it closed on them, you know?"
 When asked why he had not filmed the ambulance arriving and leaving, he replied that he had only one battery.
 Enderlin reportedly told the Paris Court of Appeal that Abu Rahma changed batteries at that point.
 Enderlin wrote in 2008 that "footage filmed by a cameraman under fire is not the equivalent of a surveillance camera in a supermarket."
 Abu Rahma "filmed what circumstances permitted."

-French journalists view the footage
+French reaction to the footage

 In October 2004 France 2 allowed three French journalists to view the raw footage—Denis Jeambar, editor-in-chief of L'Express; Daniel Leconte, former France 2 correspondent and head of news documentaries at Arte, a state-run television network; and Luc Rosenzweig, former editor-in-chief of Le Monde.
 They also asked to speak to the cameraman, Abu Rahma, who was in Paris at the time, but France 2 apparently told them he did not speak French and that his English was not good enough.